jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

-The above results aren't very surprising; after all, after discovering the blocks for our data, it's no surprise that they have separate vocabulary., the eras differ in the vocabulary utilized, as obvoiusly each speech is a function of the contemporary events..
+The above results, although interesting, are not surprising.
+After all, after discovering the four blocks in our data, it's no surprise that they have separate vocabulary., the eras differ in the vocabulary utilized, as obvoiusly each speech is a function of the contemporary events..
-But do the groups differ in other manners as well?
+But do the groups differ in manners other than raw diction used?
 We'll pursue this end by investigating the implicit, "meta" features of the text as opposed to the explicit vocabulary used.
+We'll investigate the following features:

+*
+*
+*
+*

 To make any apparent trends obvious, I fit a regression line to each of the plots.